 A number of people won big but others who got in late weren’t as lucky.
 The price later crashed, costing gamblers a lot.

-It has since fluctuated wildly and now on a downtrend.
+It has since fluctuated wildly and is now on a downtrend.
 For every new multimillionaire, there has been someone who has lost their life savings.

 Tread carefully with new technologies